-We spell it 'houmous', others use 'hummus' but apparently there's no agreement on the correct way, as it is difficult to convert Arabic exactly into English spelling conventions.
-There is no need to buy it, as it is cheaper and more deliciousr to 'rustle up' yourself.
-Not only is it good to eat but also high in nutrition, as welll as tastiness.
-It takes you less time to make this than it would take you to go to the supermarket and buy a pot that won't be half as nice - and more expensive!
+So easy to make, so flavoursome and so good for our bodies and there is no need to buy it ready made - it is cheaper and more deliciousr to 'rustle it up' yourself.
+Not only is it good to eat but also high in nutrition, as well as flavour.
+It takes you less time to make this than it would take you to go to the supermarket and buy a pot that won't be half as nice, more expensive plus you will know EXACTLY what is in it!

-1 Tbls tahini (sesame paste - available from large supermarkets, health food and Asian stores)
+1 tablespoon tahini (sesame paste - available from large supermarkets, health food and Asian stores)

 pinch sea salt